Mitsunee/picoapi/README.md

 - Better url resolving
   - ignore excess `/`s
   - add `https://` if no protocol is set
-- (breaking) better API for hooks that allows for greater flexibility with error handling, as well as data transformation
-- (likely breaking) better error handling
 - Custom Init system
 - `ApiBuilder` class to enable re-useable hooks